Lawyer: Advocacy in administrative hearings

-Client intake and counseling (with regard to pending litigation)
+Client intake and counseling

-An important aspect of a lawyer's job is developing and managing relationships with clients (or the client's employees, if the lawyer works in-house for a government or corporation).
-The client-lawyer relationship is explained in six steps.
-First, the relationship begins with an intake interview where the lawyer gets to know the client personally.
-The second step is discovering the facts of the client's case.
-Thirdly is clarifying what the client wants to accomplish.
-The fourth step is where the lawyer shapes the client's expectations as to what actually can be accomplished.
+In some fused common law jurisdictions, the client-lawyer relationship begins with an intake interview where the lawyer gets to know the client personally, following which the lawyer discovers the facts of the client's case, clarifies what the client wants to accomplish, and shapes the client's expectations as to what actually can be accomplished.
 The second to last step begins to develop various claims or defenses for the client.
 Lastly, the lawyer explains her or his fees to the client.

-In England, only solicitors were traditionally in direct contact with the client.
+In England, only solicitors were traditionally in direct contact with the client, but barristers nowadays may apply for rights to liaise with clients directly.
 The solicitor retained a barrister if one was necessary and acted as an intermediary between the barrister and the client.
 In most cases barristers were obliged, under what is known as the "cab rank rule", to accept instructions for a case in an area in which they held themselves out as practicing, at a court at which they normally appeared and at their usual rates.

 Legal advice

 Legal advice is the application of abstract principles of law to the concrete facts of the client's case to advise the client about what they should do next.
-In many countries, only a properly licensed lawyer may provide legal advice to clients for good consideration, even if no lawsuit is contemplated or is in progress.
-Therefore, even conveyancers and corporate in-house counsel must first get a license to practice, though they may actually spend very little of their careers in court.
-Failure to obey such a rule is the crime of the unauthorized practice of law.
+In some jurisdictions, only a properly licensed lawyer may provide legal advice to clients for good consideration, even if no lawsuit is contemplated or is in progress.
+In these jurisdictions, even conveyancers and corporate in-house counsel must first get a license to practice, though they may actually spend very little of their careers in court.
+Some jurisdictions have made the violation of such a rule the crime of unauthorized practice of law.

 In other countries, jurists who hold law degrees are allowed to provide legal advice to individuals or to corporations, and it is irrelevant if they lack a license and cannot appear in court.
 Some countries go further; in England and Wales, there is no general prohibition on the giving of legal advice.
 Singapore does not have any admission requirements for in-house counsel.
 Sometimes civil law notaries are allowed to give legal advice, as in Belgium.

 In many countries, non-jurist accountants may provide what is technically legal advice in tax and accounting matters.